gxvill/monte-carlo-pi/README.md

 board that we will be throwing at.
 After throwing $$n$$ darts at the board, we know that the ratio of darts in the circle to $$n$$ should be $$\frac{\pi}{4}$$, or something close to it.

-The law of large numbers dictates that as our $$n \rightarrow \infinity$$, our estimation will converge to the actual value of $$\pi$$.
+The law of large numbers dictates that as our $$n \rightarrow \infty$$, our estimation will converge to the actual value of $$\pi$$.